shree675/TsunamiDeal-SingleStoreDB/README.md

 The website and the database have been completely hosted online.
 Use the [link](https://tsunamideal-singlestoredb.herokuapp.com/) to run the application directly on your browser.

 To run it locally, follow the steps below:
 1. Clone the repository.
-In the root directory, create ```.env``` file with your own SingleStore HOST, PASSWORD and DATABASE fields.
+All deployment files are inlcuded (for example, .env and firebase credentials).
-2. Initialize the SingleStore database by running:
+2. The database is already initialized.
+In order to start from the beginning and use a different workspace, add your database credentials in the uploaded .env file and initialize the SingleStore database by running:
 ```
 $ node initialize
 ```